isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If treads are unrelated (that is, not known to be in the same scope or one within the lifetime of the other) and they need to share free store memory that needs to be deleted, a `shared_ptr` (or equivalent) is the only safe way to ensure proper deletion.
+If threads are unrelated (that is, not known to be in the same scope or one within the lifetime of the other) and they need to share free store memory that needs to be deleted, a `shared_ptr` (or equivalent) is the only safe way to ensure proper deletion.